 You might say that I have a few writing interests.

-Chief among them is science fiction.
-That passion took root when my dad introduced me to the sci-fi of television and film: Star Trek and Star Wars.
-When I was an adolescent, my mother (who had no interest in science fiction at all) began taking us regularly to the library, and it was there that I would discover, on my own, the fathomless domain of science fiction literature.
+I’ve also written fiction, specifically science fiction.
+That passion took root in childhood when my dad introduced me to the sci-fi of television and film: Star Trek and Star Wars.
+In adolescence, my mother (who had no interest in science fiction at all) began taking us regularly to the library, and it was there that I would discover, on my own, the fathomless domain of science fiction literature.
 Among my earliest reads were Isaac Asimov’s Foundation series, Ray Bradbury’s The Martian Chronicles, Robert Heinlein’s Starship Troopers, and Heinlein’s Tunnel in the Sky.
 I like speculative fiction of all types, but I have a soft spot for well-paced space opera.
 It took me a while to find my own sci-fi voice, but I’m glad I did.

 By day, I teach American history and American government.

-I am married to Rachael, a former copy editor and faith editor for a small market newspaper, and now a managing editor for the aforementioned parenting blog.
+I am married to Rachael, a longtime editor and proofreader.
 We have two daughters.